RockHong/vim-env/GeneralVimHelp.md

 :bd[elete][!]
 [N]
 without N, default is current buffer.

+close all buffers, :1,100bd , if 100 is not big enough, just increase it, for example 1000 it will also delete your NERDTreeBuffer, run :NERDTree again

+another way, :bufdo bdelete , The :bufdo command lets you execute a command on all buffers. and it does not delete NERDTreeBuffer, but it make NERDTree look strange (very big)..

+:%bd(elete) , also close all buffers. what % means here??

+close all buffers but current one, make some change before run :1,100bd, vim not close modified buffer

 ### disable automatic comment or indent when paste something into vim
 :set formatoptions-=cro
 see :help fo-table